setastart/GalaxiaEditor/README.md

 - Develop each of your PHP 8 websites **any way you like**, using your favorite tools and packages that best suit for each different website needs.
 - Use one GalaxiaEditor for **multiple websites** on the same server, simplifying upgrades, optimizing server resources, reducing memory usage and taking advantage of PHP OPCache and preloading.
 - Each of your websites uses its own MySQL database and stores its code, asset and uploaded images **separately from one another**.
-- Update your GalaxiaEditor using `git pull`
+- Update GalaxiaEditor using `git pull` as all the code and functionality for your website is outside of GalaxiaEditor directory.

 ### Autoloaders and dependencies included.
 - Allowing you to use a different [Composer](https://getcomposer.org/) for every website you build.